What is mannitol?

 if your kidneys have already shut down and you are unable to urinate.

 Tell your doctor if you have ever had:

 an electrolyte imbalance (such as low levels of potassium or sodium in your blood).

 Tell your doctor if you are pregnant or breastfeeding.

 How is mannitol given?

-Mannitol is injected into a vein through an IV.
+Mannitol is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Mannitol must be given slowly through an IV infusion, and you may receive the medication around the clock.
+Mannitol must be given slowly, and you may receive the medication around the clock.

-To be sure mannitol is helping your condition and not causing harmful effects, your blood will need to be tested often.
-This will help your doctor determine how long to treat you with mannitol.
-Your heart function will also need to be tested.
+You will need frequent medical tests to be sure Osmitrol is not causing harmful effects.
+This will also help your doctor determine how long to treat you with mannitol.

 What happens if I miss a dose?